BuildOnViction/docs/docs/get-started/run-node.md

 We made a simple command line interface called [tmn](https://github.com/tomochain/masternode) to easily and quickly start a TomoChain masternode.
 It takes care of starting the necessary docker containers with the proper settings for you.
-It will really suits you if you don't already have a big infrastructure running.
+It will really suit you if you don't already have a big infrastructure running.
 Spin up a machine in your favorite cloud and get your masternode running in a few minutes!

 ### Prerequisites

-To use tmn, you should meet this requirements in addition of the hardware ones:
+To use tmn, you should meet these requirements in addition to the hardware ones:

 - [Docker CE](https://docs.docker.com/install/)
 - [Python](https://docs.python-guide.org/starting/install3/linux/) >= 3.6